Coding Quests

 active_buffs.erase(entry)

-A health potion applies a FLAT +5 to health_regen for 10 seconds.
-A war cry applies a PERCENT +0.2 to strength for 30 seconds.
-The buff manager handles timing and cleanup automatically.
+A health potion applies FLAT +5 to health_regen for 10 seconds.
+A war cry applies PERCENT +0.2 to strength for 30.
+The manager handles timing and cleanup, and because everything routes through remove_modifiers_from_source, an expired buff can't leave residue behind.

-Recalculating totals manually.
-Don't keep base_strength and total_strength in sync yourself.
-Let the Stat Resource calculate its value from base + modifiers on demand.
+Keeping base_strength and total_strength in sync by hand.
+Don't.
+The Stat Resource computes its value from base plus modifiers on demand, and that's the entire reason it exists.

 Forgetting to remove modifiers.
-Always tag modifiers with a source and use remove_modifiers_from_source when unequipping items or expiring buffs.
-Orphaned modifiers are the #1 stat bug.
+Always tag them with a source and clean up by source when items unequip or buffs expire.
+Orphaned modifiers are the number one stat bug, and they're miserable to track down because the numbers are only slightly wrong.

-Storing stats as plain ints.
-Using Resources with signals means the UI updates automatically when stats change.
-Plain variables require manual UI refresh calls that you'll forget.
+And storing stats as plain ints.
+Resources with signals mean the UI updates itself when a stat changes.
+Plain variables mean manual refresh calls scattered everywhere, and you will forget one.

 Going Further